The free splitting complex of a free group II: Loxodromic outer automorphisms: Free splittings and marked graph pairs

-\begin{lemma} For each equivalence class $[(G,H)]$ of marked graph pairs, the equivalence class $\<G,H\>$ of free splittings obtained from $\wt G$ by collapsing each component of $\wt H$ to a point is well defined.
+\begin{lemma} For each equivalence class $[(G,H)]$ of marked graph pairs, the equivalence class $\<G,H\>$ of the free splitting $\wt G / \wt H$ is well defined.
 Moreover, $[(G,H)] \longleftrightarrow \<G,H\>$ defines a bijection between the set of equivalence classes of co-edge $k$ marked graph pairs and the set of equivalence classes of $k$-edge free splittings. \end{lemma}